 This document is in two parts.
 The first part is the prospectus supplement, including the documents incorporated by reference, which describes the specific terms of this offering.
 The second part, the accompanying prospectus, including the documents incorporated by reference, provides more general information.
 Generally, when we refer to this prospectus, we are referring to both parts of this document combined.
-We urge you to carefully read this prospectus supplement and the accompanying prospectus, and the documents incorporated herein and therein, before buying any of the common stock being offered under this prospectus supplement.
-This prospectus supplement may add, update or change information contained in the accompanying prospectus.
-To the extent that any statement that we make in this prospectus supplement is inconsistent with statements made in the accompanying prospectus and such documents incorporated by reference therein.
+We urge you to carefully read this prospectus supplement and the accompanying prospectus, and the documents incorporated herein and therein, before buying any of the common stock being offered under this prospectus supplement may add, update or change information contained in the accompanying prospectus.
+To the extent that any statement that we make in this prospectus supplement is inconsistent with statements made in the accompanying prospectus or any documents incorporated by reference therein, the statements made in this prospectus supplement will be deemed to modify or supersede those made in the accompanying prospectus and such documents incorporated by reference therein.

-We urge you to carefully read this prospectus supplement, the accompanying prospectus supplement and any related free writing prospectus, together with the information incorporated herein and therein by reference as described under the heading "Where You Can Find More Information," before buying shares of our common stock in this offering.
+We urge you to carefully read this prospectus supplement, the accompanying prospectus and any related free writing prospectus, together with the information incorporated herein and therein by reference as described under the heading "Where You Can Find More Information," before buying shares of our common stock in this offering.